Project-KeL/KeL/README.md

 # KeL
-KeL (for **Keys & Locks**) is intended to be a low-level programming language with a compiler customizable enough to support as much binary format as possible and dumb enough to provide as less optimization as possible.
-However, these concepts are intended to counterbalance to provide a 'user-friendly' experience.
+KeL (for **Keys & Locks**) is intended to be a low-level programming language with a compiler customizable enough to support as much binary formats as possible and dumb enough to provide as less optimization as possible.
+However, these concepts are intended to counterbalance to give a 'user-friendly' experience.

 > [!NOTE]
 > This project is a work in progress and the master branch is anything but stable at this moment.
 The syntax may evolve but the main ideas are here.
 >
 > It does not compile sources yet, but you can try `./kel <source_file.kl>` to get debugging informations about tokenization and parsing.

-## "Hello, world"
+## Hello, world!
 ```
 imod sys;